OctaHive/octa/README.md

 To run a task from your global Octafile located in your home directory, use the --global or -g flag.
 This is ideal for managing personal tasks that aren’t tied to a specific project.

-You can also run tasks from a specific file by simply passing it with the `--config` or `-c` flag, e.g., `octa -c project_tasks.yml build`.
+You can also run tasks from a specific file by simply passing it with the `--octafile` or `-o` flag, e.g., `octa -o project_tasks.yml build`.

 # Including task files
 If you have a large project with deep nesting structure, keeping all tasks in a single file can be inconvenient.
 Additionally, different